aimachieve/aimachieve/README.md

 <br />
 <br />

 Before talking about qualifications and professional abilities, I would like to introduce myself.
-I am Jacob.

 Taking web development as a profession not only fulfills my pocket but also my heart, because it has been my passion since I was a teenager.
 I have a Master's degree in Computer Science from Kent University and coursework in e-commerce.

 With my +8 years of development experience, I have solid knowledge of programming and graphic designing and my works are not only enchanting but also integrated with graphics, powerful logic and great insight.

-I am also skillful in problem solving methods and acquainted with computer languages like Django/Python and Node.
-I have worked on 20+ Go & Python projects and solved complex business problems, including e-commerce, real estate and online education.
+I am also skillful in problem solving methods and acquainted with computer languages like React/Vue and Node.
+I have worked on 20+ React & Node projects and solved complex business problems, including e-commerce, real estate and online education.
 I have consistently saved costs while increasing profits exponentially.

+Furthermore, I jumped in blockchain world since 2017.
+Meanwhile, I built + 10 successful projects such as Dex/Defi, NFT Minting Dapp/Marketplace, Token(ERC-20, BEP-20) on EVM and Solana network.

 [CORE SKILLS]
 - React JS | Vue.js | Angular | Next JS | Typescript